Study: Bullying persists in school, reports of sex crime up

 The report also found a significant rise in reports of sexual assault on university campuses.
 Such instances jumped from 2,200 in 2001 to 6,700 in 2014.
 Musu-Gillette cautioned however, that it is not clear from the research whether the number of actual sex crimes has increased or whether victims now feel safer reporting them to authorities.

+Sexual misconduct in schools was also a problem.
+During the 2013-14 school year, 65 percent of public schools recorded one or more violent incidents.
+Less than 2 percent of those crimes were sexual battery and 0.2 percent were rape or attempted rape.

+A year-long AP investigation revealed that there were about 17,000 reports of sexual assaults in high schools, junior highs and even elementary schools over a four-year period, from fall 2011 to spring 2015.

-Other statistics are more encouraging.
+Other statistics are more encouraging, according to the government report.
 The number of school deaths dropped from 53 in the 2013 school year to 48 in 2014.
 Non-fatal incidents of violence and theft at schools are also occurring less frequently.
 There were 841,000 such occurrences in 2014, compared to 850,100 the previous year.

 The percentage of high school students who report having been in a physical fight anywhere has decreased from 42 in 1993 to 23 percent in 2015.
 The percentage of students in grades 9-12 who reported carrying a weapon anywhere during the past month at the time when data was collected, fell from 22 percent in 1993 to 16 percent in 2015.